victor-chevillotte/badass/P3/Readme.md

 We want host 1, host 2 and host 3 to communicate together as if they were on the same network (On the same LAN) even if they are not.
 This time we want to setup a network in which every router knows all the mac adresses of the devices connected to it.
 This can be done by using `BGP EVPN`.
-In addition we will keep our VXLAN configuration as explained in P2 to able the hosts to communicate with each other.
+In addition we will keep our VXLAN configuration as explained in P2 to enable the hosts to communicate with each other.

 ## How EVPN is used to share mac addresses connected to the network ?